phac-nml/irida/CONTRIBUTING.md

 When you have completed development on your issue, you can submit it to the project for review as a GitHub pull request.
 You should reference the issue you were working on from IRIDA's [GitHub issue board] in your pull request.
 The core IRIDA development team will review the content of the merge for functionality, fit-for-purpose of IRIDA's priorities, and coding standards listed above.
 All tests in the CI suite must be passing before a pull request is merged.
 After review the core development team may suggest changes to your submission.
 After feedback if the development team's questions or suggestions are not addressed in a timely manner, your pull request may be closed.

 **The final decision on whether to accept a pull request comes from the core IRIDA development team.**

+Thank you for your interest in contributing to IRIDA.
+For any questions or comments on this guide, or other ways you can help contribute to IRIDA, please contact the development team through one of the options outlined in the [Contacting the IRIDA Team](#contacting-the-irida-team) section.

 [GitHub issue board]: https://github.com/phac-nml/irida/issues
 [IRIDA Development Primer]: https://irida.corefacility.ca/documentation/developer/getting-started/